Myanmar profile - Media

-But the state still controls the main broadcasters and publications and has a monopoly on telecommunications.
+The state controls the main broadcasters and publications and has a monopoly on telecommunications.

-Internet users have taken to social media, with Facebook and Viber being popular destinations.
+There were 1.3 million internet users by 2016 (InternetLiveStats.com).
+Users have taken to social media, with Facebook and Viber being popular destinations.

 - Kyehmon - (The Mirror), state-run daily